Boston, MA (PRWEB) May 13, 2014

 In the history of the NBA, there have only been three rookie players who managed to surpass their peers in terms of scoring, rebounds and assists (2).
 The first rookie to accomplish this was the legendary Oscar Robertson in 1961, during his first season with the Cincinnati Royals.
 The second was Alvan Adams in 1976 with the Phoenix Suns.
 Robertson would later be inducted into the Naismith Basketball Hall of Fame, and Adams’ jersey would be retired by the Suns (3).
 Carter-Williams certainly seems as if he’s in the right path to great achievement in the NBA.

-top quote What we have here is a very smart young man who is choosing responsibility over the temptations of earning more than 99.9% of his peers at an early age.
-For this reason we want to nominate him as well as a financial role model of the year. top quote
+What we have here is a very smart young man who is choosing responsibility over the temptations of earning more than 99.9% of his peers at an early age.
+For this reason we want to nominate him as well as a financial role model of the year.

 In December 2013, Carter-Williams scored what could be considered a financial triple-double, or at least a slam-dunk by infamously announcing his estate planning prowess.
 CBS Sports reported that the young rookie agreed to put his salary from the 76ers into a trust managed by his mother and a close family friend who is a financial planner (4).
 At this point, Carter-Williams is earning a guaranteed $4.5 million for this season and the next.
 He is clearly earning his salary: On the 76ers opening game this season, Carter-Williams scored a jaw-dropping 22 points, caught 7 rebounds and passed 12 assists to beat the Miami Heat, the reigning NBA champions (5).